top of page

 Fauna Rescue Whitsunday Entry

-The Opening Night was a major highlight, with Mayor Ry Collins officially opening the event and over 120 special guests in attendance.
+The Opening Night was a major highlight.
+Mayor Ry Collins officially opened the event, with over 120 special guests in attendance.
 Awards were presented by category sponsors, recognising the outstanding work of regional artists:

 Winner - Youth Expression Award Tied between: